 These are not so much programme notes but rather a series of thoughts that occurred while working on Breaking News.

-My grandson was born two and a half months after September 11, 2001.
-Many children have been born since, breaking the news to us, like he did, of birth and new life and thereby tipping the balance in our lives in favour of love and joy, rather than hate and terror.
+My first grandchild was born two and a half months after September 11, 2001.
+Many children have been born since, breaking the news to us of birth and new life and thereby tipping the balance in our lives in favour of love and joy, rather than hate and terror.
 And still, the news of life in that sense is relegated to personal life and does not carry the same weight and importance in political and public life.
 It seems to have no bearing on the war actions of those in power or those vying for attention and power through crime and terror, whether they are politicians, terrorists or large corporations forcing their economic visions onto the world.
 Most broadcasting media play along with this view of what is important news: breaking news in the media tend to be preoccupied with death, war, crime, disaster, terror, not with birth and new life.
 And the loss of human life in these contexts becomes "collateral damage" in the language of those who cause the deaths.

 This piece, Breaking News is an attempt at a tiny balancing act by bringing into the forefront the sounds of new life-an embryo's heartbeat, breathing, breastfeeding, a young baby's voice, etc. These are sounds that we rarely hear in the media and yet they represent a most important driving force in our lives.
 They speak with energy and resilience, they tell us of vulnerability and how fragile life really is, they make us happy and sad, they speak with urgency, immediacy, with desperation, with joy, with need and desire.
 Every moment brings new information, every sound brings dramatic news of how this new life is growing into this world.
 The sounds tell us what is at any one moment.